anguyen34/Tron-Researchers-CS175/docs/status.md

 ## Remaining Goals and Challenges:

+In the current state of our code all four approximators have been implemented and work for playing Tron.
+The only parts of the code that is missing is code to run through all of the parameters

 ## Resources Used:

 - [ColosseumRL](https://colosseumrl.igb.uci.edu/)
-- ColosseumRL setup from course website
+- ColosseumRL setup/example from course website
 - [SciKit-Learn](https://scikit-learn.org/stable/)
 - [Ray](https://www.ray.io/)
 - [Gym](https://gym.openai.com/)